-The financial position carrying amounts for cash, accounts payable and accrued liabilities approximate fair value due to their short-term nature.
+The financial position carrying amounts for cash and cash equivalents, amounts receivable, accounts payable and accrued liabilities approximate fair value due to their short-term nature.
 Due to the use of subjective judgments and uncertainties in the determination of fair values these values should not be interpreted as being realizable in an immediate settlement of the financial instruments.